jonwright77/DaysToGo/01_CURRENT_STATE.md

 - First location of each day is always recorded regardless of accuracy
 - Subsequent locations still filter for good accuracy (< 100m)
 - Provides much more detailed movement history throughout each day
 - See `02_IMPROVEMENTS_PLAN.md` → "Post-Phase 14 Enhancements" for detailed documentation

+### November 2025 - Display Options Settings

+**Customizable Reminder Data Visibility**
+- Added new Display Options settings submenu (Settings → Data Sources → Display Options)
+- Users can toggle visibility of 4 data types: Photos, Calendar Events, On This Day, Location
+- When toggled off, sections are completely hidden (no placeholders, no empty states)
+- Preferences persist via UserDefaults and default to all enabled
+- Provides privacy and customization control over reminder detail views
+- See `02_IMPROVEMENTS_PLAN.md` → "Post-Phase 14 Enhancements" for detailed documentation